European CFO Survey Spring 2020

 About the European CFO Survey

-With more than 1,400 CFOs participating in this edition, the European CFO survey has established itself as one of the largest regularly occurring C-Suite surveys in Europe.
+With 1,500 CFOs participating in this edition, the European CFO survey has established itself as one of the largest regularly occurring C-Suite surveys in Europe.
 The survey has been recognised by clients, academics, business associations and policy makers alike.

 Countries have included: Austria, Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, Turkey and the United Kingdom.